 Toast is one of those foods that we all love but rarely gets the attention it deserves.
 There’s nothing more comforting than a cup of tea and a slice of warm buttery toast on a cold winter’s day, but it’s not exactly deemed the most exciting of foods.
-That was, until, this year, when toast was given a gourmet makeover and became one of the biggest foodie trends of 2015.
+That was, until, toast was given a gourmet makeover and became one of the biggest foodie trends of the past couple of years.

-You know a food has become a ‘thing’ when the cookbooks start coming out, and the latest offering from publishing house Phaidon is quite possibly the best one we’ve seen.
-Written by award-winning food writer and cookbook collaborator Raquel Pelzel, Toast: The Cookbook organises recipes by season, and her inventive toppings out the glamour into toast like nothing else.
+You know a food has become a ‘thing’ when the cookbooks start coming out, and this offering from publishing house Phaidon is quite possibly the best one we’ve seen.
+Written by award-winning food writer and cookbook collaborator Raquel Pelzel, Toast: The Cookbook organises recipes by season, and her inventive toppings put the glamour into toast like nothing else.

 With the nights drawing in and the weather getting colder, we’re all for those recipes that provide a bit of comfort, and Pelzel’s ‘Best Cinnamon Toast’ does just that.